cfn-modules/kms-key/README.md

 > The KMS key is not deleted if you delete the CloudFormation stack to prevent unwanted data loss!

+If you look for a KMS key with stricter access check out the [kms-key-strict](https://github.com/cfn-modules/kms-key-strict) module.

 ## Install

 > Install [Node.js and npm](https://nodejs.org/) first!